RichardLitt/awesome-fantasy/README.md

  * [The Two Towers](http://www.goodreads.com/book/show/15241.The_Two_Towers) :fire: :star2:
  * [The Return of the King](http://www.goodreads.com/book/show/18512.The_Return_of_the_King) :fire: :star2:

-> A fantastic starter set for new Tolkien fans or readers interested in rediscovering the magic of Middle-earth, this three-volume box set features paperback editions of the complete trilogy -- The Fellowship of the Ring, The Two Towers, and The Return of the King -- each with art from the New Line Productions feature film on the cover.
+> "A fantastic starter set for new Tolkien fans or readers interested in rediscovering the magic of Middle-earth, this three-volume box set features paperback editions of the complete trilogy -- The Fellowship of the Ring, The Two Towers, and The Return of the King -- each with art from the New Line Productions feature film on the cover.
 >
 > J.R.R.
 Tolkien's The Lord of the Rings trilogy is a genuine masterpiece.
 The most widely read and influential fantasy epic of all time, it is also quite simply one of the most memorable and beloved tales ever told.
 Originally published in 1954, The Lord of the Rings set the framework upon which all epic/quest fantasy since has been built.
 Through the urgings of the enigmatic wizard Gandalf, young hobbit Frodo Baggins embarks on an urgent, incredibly treacherous journey to destroy the One Ring.
 This ring -- created and then lost by the Dark Lord, Sauron, centuries earlier -- is a weapon of evil, one that Sauron desperately wants returned to him.
 With the power of the ring once again his own, the Dark Lord will unleash his wrath upon all of Middle-earth.
 The only way to prevent this horrible fate from becoming reality is to return the Ring to Mordor, the only place it can be destroyed.
 Unfortunately for our heroes, Mordor is also Sauron's lair.
-The Lord of the Rings trilogy is essential reading not only for fans of fantasy but for lovers of classic literature as well...
+The Lord of the Rings trilogy is essential reading not only for fans of fantasy but for lovers of classic literature as well..."

 #### [The Lost Years of Merlin](https://www.goodreads.com/series/40391) by *[T.A.
 Barron](https://en.wikipedia.org/wiki/T._A._Barron)* [4.0]